-PJ Library (‘PJ’ standing for ‘Pyjama’) ‘at its simplest core, is about sharing Jewish stories,’ says Tamar Raemz, the organisation’s representative who visited Cape Town in February.
+PJ Library (‘PJ’ standing for ‘Pyjama’) ‘at its simplest core, is about sharing Jewish stories,’ says Tamar Remz, the organisation’s representative who visited Cape Town in February.

 The programme, which now runs in fourteen countries, was started by world-renowned philanthropist and real-estate tycoon, Harold Grinspoon twelve years ago in Western Massachusetts, and provides free books to Jewish children, ages three to eight, every month.

-South Africa will be either the fifteenth or sixteenth country to adopt the programme when it launches in April or May this year, and books will be sent to Cape Town, Johannesburg, Port Elizabeth and Durban.
+South Africa will be either the fifteenth or sixteenth country to adopt the programme when it launches in April or May this year, and books will be sent to Cape Town, Johannesburg, Port Elizabeth, Pretoria and Durban.